Written by Craig Fearn

-This guide covers practical marketing ideas that work for UK restaurants, cafés, pubs, and takeaways.
+This guide covers practical marketing ideas that work for UK restaurants, cafes, pubs, and takeaways.
 No expensive agencies needed.
 No jargon.
-Just actionable strategies you can implement this week.
+Just strategies you can implement this week.

 Why Restaurant Marketing Has Changed

 The days of hanging a sign and waiting for customers are over.
-According to TripAdvisor research, 94% of UK diners check online reviews before choosing a restaurant.
+According to ReviewTrackers' 2025 analysis, 94% of consumers read online reviews and 88% trust them as much as personal recommendations.
+Meanwhile, 45% of UK diners discover new restaurants through social media (SevenRooms, 2025 UK Restaurant Industry Trends Report).
 Your marketing happens whether you manage it or not—the only question is whether you're in control.

 Modern restaurant marketing isn't about big budgets.
 It's about being visible where your customers are looking, which is primarily their phones.
 Here are the strategies that actually move the needle.

-1. Google Business Profile: Your Most Important Asset
+1. Why Is Google Business Profile Your Most Important Marketing Tool?

 Your Google Business Profile is often the first thing potential customers see.
 It shows up in Google Maps, local search results, and the sidebar when people search for your restaurant by name.
 According to Google, businesses with complete profiles get 7x more clicks.